Like many free products you find online, Opera VPN comes with a catch – actually, several catches.

 Running some speed tests using the site speediest.net, I was getting around 30 to 35 Mbps download speeds.

 Given that my baseline speed was 85 Mbps and Opera VPN was only providing about 33 Mbps, I would conclude that Opera is not the fastest VPN we have tested.

 Faster VPNs – There are many VPNs available that are faster than Opera VPN.
 Our top two recommendations are Surfshark and NordVPN.
 And now that these VPNs support the WireGuard VPN protocol, they offer excellent speeds.
 We have even run head-to-head tests, as you can see in the NordVPN vs Surfshark comparison.

-Does Opera VPN leak IP addresses or DNS requests?
+Does Opera VPN leak IP addresses or other data?

 First, we must again emphasize an important point: Opera VPN is only encrypting traffic within the Opera browser.
 Therefore this proxy cannot handle data on your operating system with other apps and browsers, like a tradition (real) VPN service would.
 In that sense, your data is always leaking outside of the Opera browser since it’s not encrypted (unless you are using a real VPN).

 With that out of the way, does Opera effectively encrypt your data within the browser?

 A few years ago, there were multiple reports of Opera leaking IP addresses.
 The culprit for these data leaks was WebRTC and the WebRTC leak vulnerability – an issue we’ve covered here before.
 Because Opera runs on Chromium, it is vulnerable to WebRTC leaks.